The Leather Boys: Plot

 The bikers organise a race from London to Edinburgh and back in which Reggie, Pete and Brian all take part.
 Dot rides with Brian.
 When Brian's bike breaks down, Reggie carries Dot on his.
 Dot admits she is not pregnant.
 The two start to rekindle their relationship.
 When they get back, Pete manages to separate Reggie from Dot, taking him to the pub.
 They come back to their room drunk.
 When Pete passes out, Reggie sits up thinking.
 The following morning, he decides to return to Dot.
-Pete gets upset, and says he can't understand why Reggie would want to return to Dot because they get on so much better.
+Pete gets upset, and says he cannot understand why Reggie would want to return to Dot because they get on so much better.
 He says they should go to America together.
 Reggie says that he needs a woman.
 He returns to Dot, but discovers her in bed with Brian.
 In despair, he meets with Pete and says he wishes to leave for America as soon as possible.
 Pete says he can get them passage working on a ship.

-While Pete is arranging things, he leaves Reggie in a pub in Silvertown near the Royal docks, which turns out to be a gay pub.
+While Pete is arranging things, he leaves Reggie in a pub in Silvertown near the Royal Docks, which turns out to be a gay pub.
 Reggie realises when one of the clientele starts chatting him up.
-When Pete enters, they all recognise him, and Reggie suddenly understands that Pete too is gay.
+When Pete enters, they all recognise him, and Reggie suddenly understands that Pete is gay.
 He leaves.